 Cancer drugs have evolved over the last decade at an accelerated speed.
 Manufacturing for small molecule anticancer reagents is the central focus on creating compounds that target specific cancer cells.
 The use of cytotoxic chemotherapy as a catch-all for cancers is no longer an acceptable protocol.
 The one size fits all chemotherapy is outdated as discoveries and development become the priority.
+Drug targeting is the best strategy.

 Cancer Cellular Challenges